Sibyl Moholy-Nagy: Biography

 Sibylle Pietzsch was born in Dresden on October 29, 1903 to architect Martin Pietzsch (Deutscher Werkbund) and Fanny (Clauss) Pietzsch.
 Her father also headed the Dresden Academy.

-Her family was prosperous, including two older sisters and an older brother.
-She left her secondary education in the Municipal Lyceum at Dresden‐Neustadt at 16.
-She attended the graduate schools of the Universities of Leipzig and Frankfurt, but never finished a university degree.
+Moholy-Nagy was an intelligent and rebellious girl who did well in school but suffered from extreme anxiety.
+As the youngest daughter in a family of four, her parents believed in a privileged Bilden education, prioritizing a humanitarian focus on classics, an idea popular among Dresden bourgeois.
+Her deepest desire was to pursue a creative field, as a poet or literary author contributing to German culture.
+Her father, Martin Pietzsch, had an objection to females pursuing higher education however, and she was not allowed to go to university.

 After working at a variety of jobs (including clerical work for Leo Frobenius in 1923), she became an actress, performing on stage and in a couple of films.
-While performing she went under the stage name "Sibyl Peech".
-In 1929, she married the Frankfurt intellectual and industrialist Carl Dreyfuss, a close friend of social philosopher Theodor Adorno.
+Sibylle would also anglicize her name to "Sibyl Peech" as a stage name.
+In 1929, she married the Frankfurt intellectual and industrialist Carl Dreyfuss, a close friend of social philosopher Theodor Adorno, who was one of their witnesses.
+At the time, Dreyfuss would attempt to convince her that it would be enough to have a small career in the performing arts occasionally playing theatre roles in Frankfurt, while simultaneously being a wife and mother.
+Sybil would however use her resources to her advantage an re-orient into a more writing-focused career, soon becoming an editor for the publishing house Rütten & Loening where she had access to many English and German manuscripts.
+Soon after in May 1931, she would also manage to publish her first piece of text under her name: a short article in an illustrated magazine.

-In 1931, she left Frankfurt for Berlin, working as a scriptwriter and editor for Tobis Film Berlin.
+In 1931, Moholy-Nagy would move to Berlin with the support of her career, now working as a scriptwriter and editor for Tobis Film Berlin.
 There she met the former Bauhaus professor, artist, and photographer László Moholy-Nagy (1895–1946) who was trying to get support for what would become his most famous film, A Lightplay black white gray.
 They became a couple by 1932, and had a daughter Hattula the next year, 1933.

 Due to the rise of Nazism, László Moholy-Nagy worked for a year in Amsterdam in 1934, while Sibyl and Hattula remained in Berlin.
 The family reunited in London in 1935, where the couple formally married.
 A second daughter, Claudia, was born in 1936.